ismyhc/vsecp256k1/README.md

 # vsecp256k1 - V module that wraps libsecp256k1

+This library currently wraps [libsecp256k1 v0.5.1](https://github.com/bitcoin-core/secp256k1) for use in V. It is a work in progress so take that into account.

 #### To use this code, you need to install the following libraries:
 - automake
 - libtool